tomasc/elasticsearch-model-mongoid_extensions/README.md

 { 'field_1' => { 'en' => 'value_en', 'cs' => 'value_cs' } }
 ```

-TODO: it might be helpful to add support for the I18n's fallbacks, so that if the a value in a locale is missing, it is correctly replaced by the fallback value.
+TODO: it might be helpful to add support for the I18n's fallbacks, so that missing value is correctly replaced by a fallback.

 ## Development